delessio98/darkkik/README.md

 darkKik 14.10 v2 is in the works !
 I have a lot planned for this release and new settings !

+darkKik 14.11 will be released soon for those who want the theme on the newest kik update (14.11.1.17500) This release will not include mods

 # Changelog (v14.9 v2)
 1. Fixed LaForge button text in AB Testing Menu
 2. Fixed Crop Activity background